 Setting your prices too high or too low is a missed revenue opportunity.
 If your prices are too low, you are missing out on possible revenue, and with a large membership base, that can really add up.
 If your prices are too high, you are missing out on memberships, packages, or services that you might otherwise be generating revenue from.

 Here are 20 tips and strategies to help you set your prices to maximize your revenue and ensure your fitness business is a success.
-Ready to see how Exercise.com can help you grow and manage your fitness business?
+Ready to see how you can grow and manage your fitness business with Exercise.com?
+Then what are you waiting for?
 Schedule a free demo today!

 Setting Your Pricing: The Big Picture